ersanchez/notes/zfs.md

 At the time of this edit, lz4 appears to be the most effective compression algorithm for general use.

-If you will have database storage on the zfs filesystem, you may need to choose a different compression setting.
+If you will have database storage on the ZFS filesystem, you may need to choose a different compression setting.

 #### File Size